GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 Defining the Standard Library Packages
 --------------------------------------

-The tab for defining the Python standard library packages used by the application is shown below.
+The sub-tab for defining the Python standard library packages used by the application is shown below.

 .. image:: /images/stdlib_packages_tab.png
     :align: center

-This tab is used to scan the directory containing the target Python interpreter's standard library.
+This sub-tab is used to scan the directory containing the target Python interpreter's standard library.
 You then specify which individual modules are needed, either implicitly or explicitly, by the application.
 :program:`pyqtdeploy` does not automatically handle inter-module dependencies.